 In Solano County, clients haven't seen that difficulty.

-"It was really easy," she said, adding that she met a representative at the library and showed them a Pacific Gas & Electric bill, her Social Security card and a pay stub.
+"It was really easy," Nicole Brownell told The Reporter last month, adding that she met a representative at the library and showed them a Pacific Gas & Electric bill, her Social Security card and a pay stub.
 "I just answered some questions and they did the work for me."

 She added that her roommate had a similar experience signing up for health insurance through Covered California.

 Brownell said she signed up for the insurance because it's now required under the Affordable Care Act and because she doesn't work enough hours at her job for the company to pay a portion of the insurance.
 Now, she pays $90 per month for health coverage through Kaiser Permanente.

 Solano Coalition staff can also provide information and enrollment assistance for other low-cost or free health coverage options.
 These include Medi-Cal and Healthy Kids, in addition to Covered California options.

 Because of the Medi-Cal expansion portion of the Affordable Care Act, more people than ever before are now eligible for Medi-Cal.
 Enrollment specialists can also help to determine eligibility for the expanded Medi-Cal.

 For information on Covered California and signing up for health insurance, visit www.solanocoalition.org.
 To make an appointment for assistance, call (707) 863-4444.

 This last Thursday evening, SCBH executive director, Joanie Erickson, was invited to a presentation by the inmates of the State Prison in Vacaville where they were distributing proceeds from a recent fund raiser.
 The inmates participate in a group called Prisoner Outreach Program (POP).
 POP brings children who are at risk of being incarcerated into the prison to provide the children a glimpse of prison life, as well as mentorship and support.